codecleveland/manifesto/README.md

 #### Job Board
 Goal: Allow job-seekers free access to a local job board funded by paid job postings by local companies.

+#### Coworking Spaces
+Objective: Provide a list of all of the active partner and participating co-working spaces in the area as a resource for those looking for a place to call their office for the day or month.
+Potentially provide discounts to folks being referred through.

 #### Meetup Groups
 Goal: help meetup groups get off the ground or keep moving by providing a tried-and-true framework to implement.